glaucia86/azure-sql-prisma-vue/README.md

 <details><summary><b>Project: api</b></summary>

-1. First you need to go to the folder: `api` and run the command:
+1. First go to the folder: `api` and run the command:

 ```bash
 > npm install